GalDavid6/Personal-Website/README.md

 # Personal-Website (Task list till finish)

 Task to do:
-1. finish weather logic
-2. fix search in blog app
+1. fix search in blog app.
-3. add users DB, authentication, permission and login page
+2. add users DB, authentication, permission and login page.
-4. bootsrap for all project.
+3. bootsrap for all project.
-5. design home page
+4. redesign blog

+what i did today?
+18/1/24
+1. remove unnecessary files
-6. remove weather app and add it as logic on dashboard
+2. remove the weather app, and add the weather functions to the todo app
+3. Done css todo.html
+4. created utils and weather_utils
+5. organized and cleaned the code for more modularity and readability

 what i did today?
 1/1/24
 1. Managing static files(added the option to show image on html and style.css page)